Skip to content

 Partially-typed Resource#

-Here is an example of handwriting a new implementation of Pod by overriding its spec and status and placing it inside Object, then stealing its type information:
+As an example: a handwritten implementation of Pod by overriding its spec and status and placing it inside Object, then stealing its type information from k8s-openapi:

 use kube::api::{Api, ApiResource, NotUsed, Object};